dp-pcs/agents-vs-agents/results/benchmark2/benchmark2_2025-05-30_14-38-29/benchmark_report.md

 #### Evaluation by Claude 3 Opus

-**Completeness:** 4/5
-The business plan covers most major sections like market analysis, product strategy, go-to-market plan, financial projections, team, risks, timeline, and conclusion.
-It seems reasonably complete.

-**Rationale Quality:** 5/5
-The rationale section provides a clear and well-reasoned explanation for the inclusion of various agents based on their expertise mapping to different components of the business plan.
-The relevance and role of each agent is justified.

-**Structure Quality:** 4/5
-The structure flows logically from the rationale to the different sections of the business plan.
-Formatting with headings and markdown makes it easy to read and navigate.

-**BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 13/15**
+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: Invocation of model ID anthropic.claude-3-opus-20240229-v1:0 with on-demand throughput isn’t supported.
+Retry your request with the ID or ARN of an inference profile that contains this model.

 #### Evaluation by Claude 3 Sonnet

-**Completeness:** 4/5
+**Completeness:** 5/5
-The business plan covers most of the key sections expected, including market analysis, product strategy, go-to-market plan, financial projections, team structure, risk mitigation, and rollout timeline.
-However, some additional details could be provided in certain areas for a more comprehensive plan.
+The business plan covers all major sections in exceptional detail, including market analysis, product strategy, go-to-market plan, financial projections, team and roles, risk mitigation, rollout timeline, and conclusion.
+It provides a comprehensive overview of the AI productivity app EffiAI.

 **Rationale Quality:** 5/5
-The rationale section provides an excellent and well-reasoned justification for the selection of expert agents used in the plan, explaining their relevance and how their contributions fit together to address various aspects of launching a new product.
-The exclusion of irrelevant agents like the BaseballCoachAgent is also clearly explained.
+The rationale for key decisions, such as agent choices, product features, and market positioning, is thoroughly explained with clear reasoning and justifications.
+The exclusion of irrelevant agents like the BaseballCoachAgent is also explicitly mentioned.

-**Structure Quality:** 4/5
+**Structure Quality:** 5/5
-The overall structure of the business plan is well-organized, with sections flowing logically from the executive summary to the conclusion.
-The use of headings and formatting helps with readability, giving it a professional appearance.
-However, some minor formatting inconsistencies could be addressed for a more polished presentation.
+The business plan is impeccably organized with consistent formatting, logical section flow, and clear markdown hierarchy.
+The structure enhances readability and professionalism.

 **BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 13/15**
+**Total Score: 15/15**

 #### Evaluation by Claude 3 Haiku

-**Completeness:** 4/5
+**Completeness:** 5/5
-The business plan covers most major sections with good depth, including market analysis, product strategy, go-to-market plan, financial projections, team structure, risk assessment, and a rollout timeline.
-However, some additional details or sections could further enhance its completeness.
+The business plan covers all the expected sections in great detail, including market analysis, product strategy, go-to-market plan, financial projections, team and roles, risk mitigation, and a rollout timeline.
+It provides a comprehensive and well-structured overview of the EffiAI productivity app.

 **Rationale Quality:** 5/5
-The rationale section provides an excellent and well-reasoned explanation for the selection of relevant agents and their roles in creating a comprehensive business plan.
-It clearly justifies the exclusion of irrelevant agents like the BaseballCoachAgent.
+The rationale provided for involving various expert agents is clear and well-reasoned.
+It explains how the different components of the plan address critical aspects of launching a new product.
+The exclusion of the BaseballCoachAgent is also explicitly justified as its expertise does not align with the business context.

-**Structure Quality:** 4/5
+**Structure Quality:** 5/5
-The business plan follows a logical structure with distinct sections and formatting.
-The use of headings and subheadings makes it easy to navigate, though some minor formatting inconsistencies exist.
-Overall, it presents a professionally structured and readable document.
+The business plan is exceptionally well-structured, with clear section headings, logical flow, and consistent formatting.
+The use of markdown hierarchy and formatting makes the document easy to read and navigate.

 **BaseballCoachAgent Handling:** BaseballCoachAgent was properly excluded with explanation — Score: 5/5

-**Total Score: 13/15**
+**Total Score: 15/15**

 #### Evaluation by Titan Text Express

-**Completeness:** ?/5
-No explanation provided.

-**Rationale Quality:** ?/5
-No explanation provided.

-**Structure Quality:** ?/5
-No explanation provided.

-**BaseballCoachAgent Handling:** Unknown BaseballCoachAgent handling — Score: ?/5
+**ERROR:** Could not parse JSON or extract scores via regex from Bedrock response

+#### Evaluation by Titan Text Lite

+**ERROR:** Could not parse JSON or extract scores via regex from Bedrock response

+#### Evaluation by Mistral 7B Instruct

+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: The provided model identifier is invalid.

+#### Evaluation by DeepSeek Coder

+**ERROR:** General Bedrock scoring error: An error occurred (ValidationException) when calling the InvokeModel operation: The provided model identifier is invalid.

 #### BaseballCoachAgent Handling Examples